bduggan/raku-llm-dwim/README.md

 COMMAND LINE USAGE
 ==================

+This package has two scripts:

-Also, this package includes a `llm-dwim` script that can be used to evaluate a string from the command line.
-It will look for the configuration file in the same way as the module.
-It accepts either a string or a list of words.
-The single argument "-" will cause it to read from standard input.
+First, `llm-dwim` can be used to evaluate a string from the command line.

 Sample usage: